LBS 700. Prophecy and Protest: The Prophetic Voice in American Public Discourse. (3 h)

 LBS 786.
 Directed Study.
 (1-3 h)

 Working with a faculty advisor, the student completes a special reading project in area not covered in regular courses or a special research project not related to the master's thesis.
 A student who wishes to enroll must submit the Directed Study Form, signed by the advisor, to the program director.
-May be repeated once for credit with the permission of the program director.
+May be repeated once for credit with the permission of the program director Staff.

 LBS 790.
 Capstone Project.
 (3 h)

-Capstone project options include: 1) research paper describing and explaining tentative hypotheses based on quantitative and/or qualitative research; 2) creative work with accompanying interpretive text; 3) internship with non-profit or for-profit organization with on site supervision; 4) portfolio of M.A. work, including a retrospective paper on major learnings from student's course of study as well as two academic papers from M.A. courses taken.
+Capstone project options includes: 1) research paper describing and explaining tentative hypotheses based on quantitative and/or qualitative research; 2) creative work with accompanying interpretive text; 3) internship with non-profit or for-profit organization with on site supervision; 4) portfolio of M.A. work, including a retrospective paper on major learnings from student's course of study as well as two academic papers from M.A. courses taken.

 LBS 791.
 Thesis Research.
 (3 h)